willsu/bfg-gke-multi-region-failover/README.md

 # Automated Cross-Region Disaster Recovery for Stateful GKE Workloads

 Disclaimer: This is a solution sample that is not intended for production use.
-Please use it as a guide or open an issue if you would like to persue running this in production.
+Please open an issue if you would like to persue running this in production.

 ### About
 This project provides a fully functional, sample solution that orchestrates automated disaster recovery for Stateful Workloads on Google Kubernetes Engine.
 The intended audience is organizations looking to provide hands-off disaster recovery in (very unlikely, but possible) event of a full Regional Google Cloud outage.